Does Homeowners Insurance Cover Polybutylene Pipes?

 Find out if you’re getting ripped off on your car insurance in less than two minutes.

 No long forms · No spam · No fees

-Polybutylene pipes are a type of plumbing pipe made out of plastic resin.
-Polybutylene plumbing was very popular from the late 1970s until the middle of the 1990s.
-The material is extremely affordable, and the polybutylene pipers are easy to install for professionals and do-it-yourselfers alike, which made these types of pipes such a popular plumbing syste.
+Polybutylene pipes are a type of plumbing pipe made out of plastic resin and popular in the 70s-90s.
+The material is extremely affordable, and the polybutylene pipes are easy to install for professionals and do-it-yourselfers alike.

 They eventually fell out of fashion because of how fragile they are.
-While they initially seemed like a good substitute for harder pipes, like copper ones, it soon became clear that they couldn’t stand up to some chemicals and materials, including many that are found in public water systems.
-Over time, and often over not much time at all, polybutylene pipes will grow brittle, which leads to cracking, which leads to leaking.
+While they initially seemed like a good substitute for harder pipes, like copper ones, it soon became clear that they couldn’t stand up to some chemicals and materials, including those found in public water systems.
+Over time, polybutylene pipes will grow brittle and crack, which leads to leaking and costly repairs.

 There are always exceptions, however.
-Often when you purchase homeowners insurance, it includes an insurance agent coming out to your home to inspect the condition of the place, and the materials being used.
-They will make note of whether or not your plumbing is made of polybutylene pipes, and usually let you know that those pipes aren’t covered.
+Often when you purchase homeowners insurance, an insurance agent comes out to your home to inspect the condition of the place and its materials.
+They will make note of whether or not your plumbing is made of polybutylene pipes and usually let you know that those pipes aren’t covered.

-However, this is the perfect time to ask your company about their coverage options.
-Avoiding the subject doesn’t mean that your pipes will be covered.
-So ask them if they cover polybutylene pipes.
-Some companies are willing to provide coverage for an added cost, while others simply might already have it baked into their coverage.
+This, however, is the perfect time to ask your company about their coverage options.
+Some companies are willing to provide coverage for an added cost, while others might already have it baked into their coverage.

 But in general, homeowners insurance doesn’t cover polybutylene pipes.